stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 f 1/1 2/2 3/3
 ```

-The minimal functionality required for the chalet model will be implemented, with the following assumptions and constraints on the scope of the loader:
+Only the minimal functionality required for the chalet model will be implemented, with the following assumptions and constraints on the scope of the loader:

 * Face primitives are assumed to be triangles.